 Tetra Inspection can help you in this regard by developing stringent procedures that would ensure the proper time between steam-pressing and packaging of the clothes to avoid mold growth.

-Plus, the amount Cargo Dry required also varies with the product being shipped.
-In order to confirm the actual amount of Cargo Dry required please feel free to contract Tetra Inspection to optimize your calculations as per the Mold Quality Control Program.
+Plus, the amount of Cargo Dry required also varies with the product being shipped.
+To confirm the actual amount of Cargo Dry required please feel free to contract Tetra Inspection to optimize your calculations as per the Mold Quality Control Program.

 - Use radiation companies to kill all mold

-In case Mold growth has been observed at your facility it is extremely important to take necessary measures to kill the mold at the earliest and avoid it from spreading any further.
+In case Mold growth has been observed at your facility it is extremely important to take necessary measures.
+It is to kill the mold at the earliest and avoid it from spreading any further.

-As a part of the Tetra Inspection Mold inspection program, we determine the areas that are affected the most from mold growth and then recommend the best way to exterminate it.
+As a part of the Tetra Inspection mold and garment inspection services, we determine the areas that are affected the most by mold growth.
+Also recommend the best way to exterminate it.

 As a result, it is understandable that Mold is potentially a very serious issue for your product and ultimately your brand image.

-Also, mold does not only affects your production or storage facility it can also affect your product while it is being shipped to your clients.
+Also, mold can affect your production or storage facility.
+Also, it can affect your product while shipping to clients.

-As such you must be ready to protect your products from mold growth at all costs and ensure a mold free delivery to your clients.
+As such you must be ready to protect your products from mold growth at all costs.
+Also it ensure a mold-free delivery to your clients.

-Tetra Inspection can offer turn-key Mold Quality Control solutions for your business that focuses on all areas of the supply chain from the point the raw material leaves the supplier to the time the final product reaches the client that your product stays safe from Mold.
+Tetra Inspection can offer turn-key Mold Quality Control solutions for your business.
+It focuses on all areas of the supply chain from the point the raw material leaves the supplier to the time the final product reaches the client that your product stays safe from Mold.